revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> In the projection query, we cannot use combination of 0 and 1.
+> In the projection query, we cannot use a combination of 0 and 1.
 It should be either all 1 or all 0, except _id field value.
 So to get rid of that error we can re-write the query as:
 `db.collection.find({}, {_id: 0, name: 1, address: 1});`
-Here we are selecting only name and address fields from the data.
+Here we are selecting an only name and address fields from the data.
 </details>

 ---